 By subscribing to Inspiring Quotes you are agreeing to our Privacy Policy and Terms of Use.

 Nineteenth-century biologist T.H.
-Huxley wrote these words as a reminder that slow and steady always win the race.
+Huxley wrote these words as a reminder that slow and steady always wins the race.
 Rather than relying on quick shortcuts, clever tricks, or corner-cutting, we should practice the virtues of patience and determination as we pursue our goals and dreams.
-Though the road may be longer, the journey will be that much sweeter when we are motivated by a sense of purpose and commitment, and utilize the strength of the human will.
+Though the road may be longer, the journey will be that much sweeter when we find motivation in a sense of purpose and commitment and utilize the strength of the human will.

 12 Quotes on What Makes a Society Strong